IWR2/ProvisionIO/README.md

 The documentation is built using [MkDocs](https://www.mkdocs.org/).

-A serverless REST API for IaaS management, migrated from Google Datastore to **AWS DynamoDB**.
+A modernized IaaS management system, refactored from a legacy GCP Datastore implementation to a serverless **AWS DynamoDB** architecture.

 ---